kkgthb/az-swa-001-htmlonly-tiny/README.md

     ```powershell
     Get-AzContext
     ```

+### Create a new, empty Static Web App in your fresh copy of Azure

 1. In PowerShell, create a new **Static Web App** resource inside of your temporary Azure environment from A Cloud Guru _(it'll last about 6 hours)_ by running the following 3 commands:
     ```powershell
     $my_resource_group_name = (Get-AzResourceGroup).ResourceGroupName